-During the measurement period (which is within one year from the acquisition date), the Corporation may, on a retrospective basis, adjust the amounts recognized at the acquisition date to reflect new information obtained about facts and circumstances that existed as of the acquisition date.
-No such adjustments were made during the year.
+During the measurement period (within one year of the acquisition date), the Corporation may, on a retrospective basis, adjust the amounts recognized at the acquisition date to reflect new information obtained about facts and circumstances that existed as of the acquisition date.

-The Corporation accounts for acquisition-related costs as expenses in the periods in which the costs are incurred and the services are received.
+The Corporation accounts for acquisition-related costs as expenses in the period in which the costs are incurred and the services are received.